 The 30% portion of our pasture that we do not graze in the spring is targeted for the middle of July grazing period.
 Absolutely do everything you can to resist mowing and baling this portion of your pasture.
 This is your prime opportunity to feed 1/3rd of your farm a heavy dose of fertility by trampling this mature forage on the ground.

 That finishes up mud season.
-We’ll talk about grazing through the summer in next week’s issue.
+We’ll talk about grazing through the summer in future issues.
 Stay tuned!